arborchurch/arbor-web/site/content/groups/index.md

 ## GROUP SIGN UPS

 Coming soon!
-Email <info@arborchurch.com> for more information.
+Email <info@arborchurch.com> for more information, or check the postings at https://arborchurch.churchcenter.com/groups/2022-23.